djtulan/Arduino-Pong/README.md

 Welcome to my little project Arduino Pong
 ==============

-There are already some versions of pong for Arduino but I was no version satisfing my needs.
+There are already some versions of pong for Arduino but no version was satisfing my needs.
 So I decided to do my own implemenation.